Macular Degeneration Treatment in Dallas

 - Low vision aids — Magnification can be a key to maintaining independence.
 Special lenses or electronic systems can magnify nearby objects, especially smaller type.

 Macular Degeneration Treatment Results

-What are the risks of Macular Degeneration Treatment?
+What Are the Risks of Macular Degeneration Treatment?

 There are risks of your macular degeneration not responding to treatment.
 Or, if it is slowed, then it can again begin to progress.
 There are possible reactions to the anti-angiogenic drugs.
 However, when considering that letting this disease progress means severe vision damage, any risk treating the condition seems worthwhile.

 Our doctors can identify macular degeneration during your annual eye exam.
 Early identification is key for successful treatment, so it’s important that you tend to your eye health by scheduling regular exams.
-For more information about diagnosing or treating macular degeneration, contact us at 214.220.3937 to schedule your eye exam at one of our 9 office locations.

 Extensive Experience & Advanced Technology

 Free Consultations for LASIK, PRK, EpiClear & ICL Services

 Service Available in Spanish, Manderin & More